godarklight/DarkMultiPlayer/README.md

 - Mode 1: SCIENCE - Everyone has their own science points.
 Shared science is currently not implemented.
 - Mode 2: CAREER - Everyone has their own career mode points and funds.
 Shared science is currently not implemented.

+####gamedifficulty - Specify the gameplay difficulty of the server.
+- Mode 0: EASY
+- Mode 1: NORMAL
+- Mode 2: MODERATE
+- Mode 3: HARD
+- Mode 4: CUSTOM - This will generate a DMPGameplaySettings.txt file you can edit.

 ####whitelisted
 Enable whitelisting on the server.
 The commands are /whitelist [add|del] playername or /whitelist show.
 - 0 : Off